Th3Tr1ckst3r/Stegalyze/README.md

 [![GitHub Forks](https://img.shields.io/github/forks/Th3Tr1ckst3r/Stegalyze)](https://github.com/Th3Tr1ckst3r/Stegalyze/network/members)
 [![GitHub Issues](https://img.shields.io/github/issues/Th3Tr1ckst3r/Stegalyze)](https://github.com/Th3Tr1ckst3r/Stegalyze/issues)

 A Python3-based program for detecting the presence of steganography through unconventional means.
+A word of warning, certain projects may use similar techniques to achieve the same thing, so if you have one, or more positives it is very likely that the file your testing contains the presence of steganography.